 Coming to study in Australia?
-From private student accommodation, halls of residence and private rentals, we’ve got all the accommodation options for students.
+From private student accommodation, halls of residence and private rentals, we’ve got all the options of accommodation for international students.

 So you’re coming to study in Australia – amazing news!
 Congratulations!
 But once the initial excitement of getting into the course you wanted and apply for your student visa has worn off, it’s time to start thinking about the practical elements of living here.
 Number one priority is: where are you going to live whilst you study?
 Well, there’s lots of different options available to you, from private student accommodation to house stays to hostels.
 But it’s important that you find somewhere that makes you feel like you’re at home: after all, this will be where you keep your most treasured belongings; where you flop into bed after a long day studying; and where you chill at the weekend when you’re enjoying some well-deserved down time.